GoyalLab/SingletCodeWebsite/docs/singletCodePackageVignette.rst

     The sample sheet provided can be used as input to get_singlets to get a list of singlets identified.

+The sample sheet provided can be used as input to get_singlets to get a list of singlets identified.

 Identify singlets from input sheet
 ----------------------------------